 Although there are elements of the Fairness for High-Skilled Immigrants Act that are unquestionably good for immigrants, the net effect that the law would have on any particular immigrant would depend on their country of origin.

 As was mentioned, immigrants of Indian origin who are seeking employment visas would benefit under the proposed reforms.
 India is currently the country that is most directly affected by the caps on employment visas.
 China is another example of a country subject to a large employment visa backlog.

 Additionally, immigrants from Mexico and the Philippines, who are dealing with extremely long wait times as a result of country-based family preference visa caps, would also benefit.
 Currently, it can take decades for these types of applicants to have their file be reviewed and processed.

 That being said, immigrants who come from low-demand countries who are seeking employment visas would be adversely affected by this law.
 This is because they would move to the back of the line.

 Do You Have Questions About Immigration Law?

 We can help.
-At the Law Office of Joshua L. Goldstein, PC, our California immigration lawyer has the skills and knowledge needed to handle the full range of employment visa cases.
+At the Goldstein Immigration Lawyers, our California immigration lawyer has the skills and knowledge needed to handle the full range of employment visa cases.
 Call us now at (213) 262-2000 for a strictly confidential review of your case.
 We represent clients in Los Angeles and throughout the whole of Southern California.